Massachusetts Clean Energy Internship Program Prospective Intern Information

-- If the student is confirmed as eligible, have them sign an offer letter for the upcoming session.
-The offer letter should at least state their name, expected date range to be worked, and wage/hour.
-You must submit your signed offer letters no later than the session deadline of October 1st.
-MassCEC will not place any additional interns past this date.
+3. If you are confirmed as eligible and the employer wishes to take you on for the session, they will send you an offer letter for you to sign.
+The offer letter must include your name, expected date range to be worked, and wage/hour.
+You must return your signed offer letter to your employer, who will then submit it to MassCEC no later than the session deadline of October 1st.
+We will not approve placement of any interns past this date.

 1. What is the Massachusetts Clean Energy Internship Program?

-The Massachusetts Clean Energy Internship Program is a workforce development initiative offered through MassCEC which focuses on enhancing the talent pipeline for Massachusetts employers engaged in the clean energy industry.
+The Massachusetts Clean Energy Internship Program is a workforce development initiative offered through MassCEC.
+The program focuses on enhancing the talent pipeline for Massachusetts employers engaged in the clean energy industry.
 The Massachusetts Clean Energy Internship Program facilitates the placement of students and recent graduates who are considering career opportunities in clean energy through paid internships across the state.
-Consistent with MassCEC’s role as a catalyst in growing the talent needed by the clean energy industry, the Internship Program is designed to provide students and employers with the tools to connect, and MassCEC will reimburse eligible employers for intern stipends.
+Consistent with MassCEC’s role as a catalyst in growing the talent needed by the clean energy industry, the internship program is designed to provide students and employers with the tools to connect, and MassCEC reimburses eligible employers for intern stipends.